Download the example workbook

-This tutorial demonstrates how to use the Excel ADDRESS Function in Excel to return a cell address as text.
+This tutorial demonstrates how to use the ADDRESS Function in Excel and Google Sheets to return a cell address as text.

 The ADDRESS Function Returns a cell address as text.